Weighing the benefits of balance training

 "From a public health perspective, it's really expensive to test for all those things," he said.

-If you have an aging parent, Chodzko-Zajko advises, first try to make sure they're active.
+If you have an ageing parent, Chodzko-Zajko advises, first try to make sure they're active.
 Then if they're at risk, talk to their physician about medication, install non-slip surfaces, get rid of clutter.

 "Try to be as preventive as makes sense without being overcautious," he said.
 "You don't want people to stay at home."